 Academy Award Nominations (3): Blood Diamond (2006, Best Actor in a Leading Role), The Aviator (2004, Best Actor in a Leading Role), What’s Eating Gilbert Grape (1993, Best Actor in a Supporting Role)

-DiCaprio has been linked to several women in recent years.
+Leonardo DiCaprio has been linked to several women over the years.
 He and Titanic/Revolutionary Road co-star Kate Winslet have long been good friends.
-Romantically, he was briefly involved with the Brazilian fashion model Gisele Bündchen in 2004.
+Romantically, he seems to prefer models and actresses.
+He was briefly involved with the Brazilian fashion model Gisele Bündchen in 2004.
 Later he was seen with another fashion model, the Israeli Bar Refaeli.
+(See photo above.)
 The two traveled together to Israel in March 2007, meeting with Israeli president Shimon Peres and visiting Refaeli’s hometown of Hod HaSharon.
 Refaeli was also with DiCaprio and his German mother when he attended the Cinema for Peace Gala in Berlin in 2010.
-Since then they seem to have gone their separate ways.
+Refaeli was his longest attachment to date, but now the two have gone their separate ways.
+DiCaprio was then in relationships with actress Blake Lively (2011) and model Erin Heatherton (2011-2012).
+For about six months in 2013-2014, German model Toni Garrn was the focus of his attention.
+He dated model Kelly Rohrbach until late 2015.